We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Let the branded content roll.

-Please remember: However much technical, writing is a creative process, and enough time must be left for the process to develop.
-It’s completely okay to let the research simmer for a few days and return to it later with sleeves up your elbows.
-Unless you’re on a tight schedule or even tighter budget, start ASAP.
+Please remember.
+However technical it gets, writing is a creative process, and it needs room to develop.
+It is fine to let the research sit for a few days and come back to it with fresh eyes.
+Unless you are on a tight schedule or a tighter budget, start early.

 Use a VPN For Advertising Copy by Spying on Competitors

-If you work in digital marketing and copywriting is your job, chances are your clients or competitors are from around the globe.
-That is why you can use VPN search for your copywriting process – see paid search ads examples that could be inspiring.
+If you work in digital marketing and copywriting is your job, your clients or competitors are often spread around the globe.
+A VPN lets you see the paid search ads running in their markets, which can be a real source of inspiration.

 VPN stands for Virtual private network, and its purpose is to encrypt your internet traffic and disguise your online identity.
 You can change your location virtually and see content advertised worldwide.